Tangc03/Tangc03.github.io/_pages/about.md

 |
 [**Code**](https://github.com/jianzongwu/DiffSensei)

+- MangaZero is a new large-scale manga dataset containing 43K manga pages and 427K annotated panels.
-- DiffSensei can generate controllable black-and-white manga panels with flexible character adaptation.
+- DiffSensei is the first model that can generate manga images with high-quality and controllable multiple characters with complex scenes.

 </div>
 </div>